Skip to main content

 We are unable to claim Gift Aid on money where a reward is received in return for donating.
 For example, we cannot claim Gift Aid when people have donated in return for tickets (raffles, events, auctions) or goods and services, such as a bake sale.
 This is because you are getting something in return for your donation.

 We cannot claim Gift Aid on a donation made on behalf of a company.
-You can only make Gift Aid declarations on your own taxpayer status when spending your own money.
+You can only declare Gift Aid on your own taxpayer status when spending your own money.
 However, a company can claim tax relief on the donation when donating directly to the charity.

-If the donation amounts for the whole form are all the same, for example £2, they may be considered payments for goods received or competition entries and therefore are not eligible.
+If the donation amounts for the whole form are all the same, for example £2, they may be considered payments for goods received or competition entries.
+This could mean they are not eligible.

 How to claim Gift Aid on your fundraising money

-When completing your sponsorship form, simply ask your sponsors to Gift Aid their donations by ticking the Gift Aid box next to their donations.
+Simply ask your sponsors to tick the Gift Aid box next to their donations.
 Your sponsors must be UK taxpayers in order to claim Gift Aid on their donations.

 The sponsorship form is for individual donations only.
 Please do not record the total amount you have raised from your event on the form.
 For example, if you raise £100 total at your event, do not send in the form with your name and £100 in the amount donated box.
 Please break down your donations.